On descending cohomology geometrically: Introduction

 \section{Introduction}

-In this paper we consider the problem of determining when the cohomology of a smooth projective variety $X$ over a field $K$ can be modeled by an abelian variety.
+We consider the problem of determining when the cohomology of a smooth projective variety $X$ over a field $K$ can be modeled by an abelian variety.
 For example, for a prime number $\ell$ different from the characteristic of $K$, it is well known that the first $\ell$-adic cohomology group $H^1(X_{\bar K},\rat_\ell)$ can be modeled by the Albanese variety $\operatorname{Alb}(X)$ in the sense that it is isomorphic as a $\operatorname{Gal}(K)$-representation to $H^1(\operatorname{Alb}(X)_{\bar K},\rat_\ell)$.
-Our primary motivation is a special case of a problem posed by Barry Mazur \cite{mazurprob,mazurprobICCM} at the birthday conference for Joe Harris in 2011: Suppose $X$ is a smooth projective threefold over $\rat$.
-For each prime number $\ell$, the cohomology group $H^3(X_{\bar \rat},\rat_\ell)$ admits a continuous action by $\gal(\rat)$, and $H^3(X_{\bar\rat},\rat_\ell(1))$ has weight one.
-Now further suppose that $h^{3,0}=h^{0,3}=0$.
-Thanks to Mazur's Newton over Hodge Theorem \cite{mazurfrobhodge}, the twisted Galois representation $H^3(X_{\bar\rat},\rat_\ell(1))$ is still effective; each eigenvalue of Frobenius is actually an algebraic integer.
-Thus, $H^3(X_{\bar\rat},\rat_\ell(1))$ could be the cohomology group of some abelian variety in the sense that there is no obvious obstruction to the existence of an abelian variety $J/\rat$ such that there is an isomorphism of $\operatorname{Gal}(\mathbb Q)$-representations
+Our primary motivation is a special case of a problem posed by Barry Mazur \cite{mazurprob,mazurprobICCM} at the birthday conference for Joe Harris in 2011.
+To fix ideas, suppose $X$ is a smooth projective variety over a number field $K$.
+For each prime number $\ell$ and nonnegative integer $n$, the cohomology group $H^{2n+1}(X_{\bar K},\rat_\ell)$ admits a continuous action by $\gal(K)$, and $H^{2n+1}(X_{\bar K},\rat_\ell(n))$ has weight one.
+Now further suppose that $h^{p,q}=0$ for $p+q=2n+1$, $p,q\ne n$.
+Thanks to Mazur's Newton over Hodge Theorem \cite{mazurfrobhodge}, the twisted Galois representation $H^{2n+1}(X_{\bar K},\rat_\ell(n))$ is still effective\,; each eigenvalue of Frobenius is actually an algebraic integer.
+Thus, $H^{2n+1}(X_{\bar K},\rat_\ell(n))$ could be the cohomology group of some abelian variety in the sense that there is no obvious obstruction to the existence of an abelian variety $J/K$ such that for all prime numbers $\ell$ there is an isomorphism of $\operatorname{Gal}(K)$-representations

-for all $\ell$.
-Mazur's first question is to determine when such an abelian variety $J/\mathbb Q$, which he calls a \emph{phantom abelian variety}, actually exists.
+Mazur's question is to determine when such an abelian variety $J/K$ actually exists.

+Note that an isomorphism as in \eqref{eqmodel} only characterizes the abelian variety $J/K$ up to isogeny.
+This ambiguity persists even if one works with $\integ_\ell$-cohomology groups.
+Indeed, there exist elliptic curves $E_1$ and $E_2$ over a number field such that, for each $\ell$, the Tate modules $T_\ell E_1$ and $T_\ell E_2$ are isomorphic as Galois-representations\,; and yet $E_1$ and $E_2$ are not isomorphic, even over $\cx$ \cite[Sec.\ 12]{zarhin08}.
+Following Mazur, the {\em phantom isogeny class} for $X$, in degree $n$, is the isogeny class of abelian varieties satisfying \eqref{eqmodel}.
+Any member of this isogeny class will be called a {\em phantom abelian variety} for $X$.
+(We make the analogous definition for varieties over an arbitrary \nolinebreak[4] base \nolinebreak[4] field.)